Profile picture of Kirby Brown

 Biography

-Kirby Brown an Associate Professor of Native American and Indigenous literary and cultural production in the Department of English and the Director of Native American and Indigenous Studies at the University of Oregon.
-He is an enrolled citizen of the Cherokee Nation.
+Kirby Brown is an Associate Professor of Native American and Indigenous literary and cultural production in the Department of English and the Director of Native American and Indigenous Studies at the University of Oregon.
+He is an enrolled citizen of Cherokee Nation through his maternal grandfather, Henry Starr.

-At the University of Oregon, Brown has also participated in a number of programming intiiatives as co-organizer of two conferences, "Alternative Sovereignties: Decolonization Through Indigenous Vision and Struggle" and "Engaged Humanities: Partnerships between Academia and Tribal Communities," and co-curator of a UO Libraries exhibit on the Sac and Fox Olypian and athlete Jim Thorpe.
+At the University of Oregon, Kirby has also participated in a number of programming intiiatives as co-organizer of two conferences, "Alternative Sovereignties: Decolonization Through Indigenous Vision and Struggle" and "Engaged Humanities: Partnerships between Academia and Tribal Communities," and co-curator of a UO Libraries exhibit on the Sac and Fox Olypian and athlete Jim Thorpe.
 He is also a faculty co-director for the Native American and Indigenous Studies Academic Residential Community, an advisor for the UO/Otago Indigenous Cultural Exchange program, and a founding member of the UO Native Strategies Group.
+Additionally, Kirby serves on faculty advisory boards for the Graduate School, the Provost’s Environment Initiative, the Oregon Humanities Center, the Center for the Study of Women & Society, and the Jordan Schnitzer Museum of Art.

-In 2010-11, Brown served as a dissertation fellow for the Harry Ransom Center for the Humanities at the University of Texas at Austin and was named an American Council for Learned Societies dissertation fellow in 2011-12.
-In 2014-15, Brown was named an Oregon Humanities Center Faculty Fellow and was recognized with a Tykeson Award for Excellence in Undergraduate Teaching in 2016.
+In 2010-11, Kirby served as a dissertation fellow for the Harry Ransom Center for the Humanities at the University of Texas at Austin and was named an American Council for Learned Societies dissertation fellow in 2011-12.
+In 2014-15, he was named an Oregon Humanities Center Faculty Fellow and was recognized with a Tykeson Award for Excellence in Undergraduate Teaching in 2016.
 In 2019, Brown was named as one of two inaugural speakers for the UO Authors Book Talk Series and was also recognized as one of two Norman H. Brown Faculty Fellows in research, teaching, and service in the College of Arts Sciences for 2019-21.
+In spring 2023, Kirby was awarded the Ersted Distinguished Teaching Award for Specialized Pedagogy (read his Ersted profile here) and was named David M. and Nancy L Petrone Faculty Scholar for 2023-2026.

 Education